Search

 At the time of the 1911 Census, Frederick was a boarder of railway signalman Robert Mawby and his family at 48 Grosvenor Road, Rugby, Warwickshire.
 Frederick Richard was working as a clerk.

-Frederick Watson enlisted in London S.W. into the 17th Battalion, the Royal Fusiliers (City of London Regiment).
+Frederick enlisted in London S.W. into the 17th Battalion, the Royal Fusiliers (City of London Regiment).
 He was a Private with regimental number E/266.
 At the time of his enlistment Frederick resided in Mitcham, Surrey.
 In his enlistment papers he stated that he had been born in Westhumble, Surrey.

-He was mortally wounded in action on the 13th of November 1916 in France.
+Frederick disembarked on 17th November 1915 in France.
+He was mortally wounded in action on 13th November 1916 in France.

 Frederick Richard Watson Waggon Road Cemetery Roll of Honour © CWGC.org